JohnnytheShark/notes/GitCheatSheet.md

     $ git cherry-pick my_dev~2    # X
     $ git cherry-pick my_dev      # Z

+You can also use git cherry-pick X..Z

+### git rebase
+git rebase can be used to forward port, or move your commits up on a branch.

 ## Branch Names Dos and Don'ts:
 - You can use a forward slash to create a hierachical name scheme.
 However the name cannot end with a slash
 - No slash-separated component can begin with a dot: feature/.new is invalid